Image of Jenifer Abu Nasr, Paralegal and international dispute resolution specialist

 Areas of Practice

-Jenifer supports clients involved in disputes governed by international and domestic law.
-She assists with drafting submissions, conducting legal research, and preparing arbitration materials, with a focus on DIFC proceedings and contract enforcement.
+Jenifer supports clients in disputes under international and domestic law, drafting submissions, researching points of law and preparing arbitration materials.
+Her work centres on DIFC Courts proceedings and contract enforcement.

-Jenifer contributes to the preparation and review of sale of goods agreements, commercial contracts, and legal opinions.
-Her drafting is grounded in a clear understanding of UAE commercial regulations and international standards.
+Jenifer prepares and reviews commercial contracts, sale of goods agreements and legal opinions.
+Her drafting reflects a working knowledge of UAE commercial regulation alongside international standards.

 Core Responsibilities